-All explanatory notes are in section 3 on page 4.
+All explanatory notes are in section 3 on page 5.

-Applications submitted by 15 January 2025 will be dealt with first.
-If the number of applications submitted by 15 January 2025 is greater than the PAN for a school, admissions to the school will be decided according to the following priorities:
+Applications submitted by 15 January 2026 will be dealt with first.
+If the number of applications submitted by 15 January 2026 is greater than the PAN for a school, admissions to the school will be decided according to the following priorities:

 - 1. Children in public care (looked after children) and previously looked after children as defined by section 1.7 of the School Admissions Code 2021. - 2.
 Children or families who have a significant medical, physical, psychological or social need.
 Evidence must be attached with the application form.
 Applications under this criterion must be supported by written evidence from an appropriate professional involved stating clearly why the preferred school is the most appropriate for the child and reasons why other schools in the area are inappropriate see Explanatory Note 1. - 3.
 Children living within the school's designated catchment area who, at the time of application, have a sibling already on roll at the school and who will still be attending the school in the following academic year see Explanatory Note 2 for catchment definition and Explanatory Note 3 for Sibling definition. - 4.
 Children living in the school's designated catchment area who are eligible for service premium see Explanatory Note 4. - 5.
 Children who live within the school's designated catchment area and are children of staff employed at the school for two or more years at the time of application and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill. - 6.
 Other children living within the school's designated catchment area. - 7.
-Children living outside the school's designated catchment area who, at the time of application, have a sibling already on roll at the school and who will still be attending the school in the following academic year. - 8.
-Children living outside the school's designated catchment area who are eligible for service premium. - 9.
-Children who live outside the school's designated catchment area and are children of staff employed at the school for two or more years at the time of application and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill. - 10.
+Children living outside the school's designated catchment area who, at the time of application, have a sibling already on roll at the school and who will still be attending the school in the following academic year see Explanatory Note 2 for catchment definition and Explanatory Note 3 for Sibling definition. - 8.
+Westover Primary School only: Children who are eligible for early years pupil premium who are in the school's pre-school class see Explanatory Note 5. - 9.
+Children living outside the school's designated catchment area who are eligible for service premium. - 10.
+Children who live outside the school's designated catchment area and are children of staff employed at the school for two or more years at the time of application and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill. - 11.
 Other children living outside of the school's designated catchment area.

-If the school is oversubscribed from within any of the criteria, then distance, as defined in Explanatory Note 5 will be used to prioritise applications.
+If the school is oversubscribed from within any of the criteria, then distance, as defined in Explanatory Note 6 will be used to prioritise applications.
 Should there be two or more identical distances requiring prioritisation, this will be done by drawing lots.